hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_group_of_ainauts_standing_on_the_surface_of_a_dist_a93c661e-a50e-489d-8f0f-bf0104e73813-0_0.content.md

 ## User Stories

-Our website is designed for anyone who is interested in space exploration and the search for extraterrestrial life.
+Our website is designed for anyone who is interested in space exploration and the search for Ex<wbr>tra<wbr>terre<wbr>strial life.
 Here are some stories from our users:

 -   "I've always been fascinated by space, and your website has given me a new appreciation for the vastness and complexity of the universe." - John D.
 -   "The images and data you share on your website are truly amazing.
 Keep up the great work!" - Sarah L.